fnkg/a-accounting/README.md

 1. payment cards
 2. cash
 3. realisations
-There are also uploads for online payments and payments via SBP.
+4. There are also uploads for online payments and payments via SBP.

-items 1-3 are uploaded from postgresql database. online and sbp are unloaded from personal accounts
+items 1-3 are uploaded from postgresql database.
+"onlines" and "sbp" are unloaded from personal accounts

 the script does the following:
 1. requests the year and month for uploads and creates working directories
 3. changes dates in sql files
 4. executes them and exports the data in json and xlsx formats
-5. asks for paths for online and sbp
+5. asks for paths for "onlines" and "sbp"
-6. processes all files: xlsx to a readable form for accounting, json to a format for uploading to 1C
+6. processes all files:
+ - xlsx to a readable form for accounting department,
+ - json to a format for uploading to 1C

 ### plans
 - make the code more flexible and reusable